-[global] security = ads realm = LAB.EXAMPLE.COM password server = 10.0.0.1 # note that workgroup is the 'short' domain name workgroup = LAB # winbind separator = + idmap uid = 10000-20000 idmap gid = 10000-20000 winbind enum users = yes winbind enum groups = yes template homedir = /home/%D/%U template shell = /bin/bash client use spnego = yes client ntlmv2 auth = yes encrypt passwords = yes winbind use default domain = yes restrict anonymous = 2
+[global] security = ads realm = LAB.EXAMPLE.COM # If the system doesn't find the domain controller automatically, you may need the following line # password server = 10.0.0.1 # note that workgroup is the 'short' domain name workgroup = LAB # winbind separator = + idmap uid = 10000-20000 idmap gid = 10000-20000 winbind enum users = yes winbind enum groups = yes template homedir = /home/%D/%U template shell = /bin/bash client use spnego = yes client ntlmv2 auth = yes encrypt passwords = yes winbind use default domain = yes restrict anonymous = 2

 Adding valid users = @"Domain Users" to the [global] section will allow all Domain Users to see all of the shares avaliable without a password.
 This is the equivlient to allowing "Everyone" to read all shares.
 If you want to restrict reading a share then you will have to specify valid users for that share.